Board of Directors

 President: Amy Krulik

-Amy Krulik is the CEO of the Kaiserman Jewish Community Center in Wynnewood, PA, the Philadelphia region’s only JCC.
+Amy Krulik is the Executive Director of Main Line Reform Temple in Wynnewood, PA.
+Prior to that, Amy was CEO of Kaiserman JCC.
 Amy began her career in the Philadelphia Jewish community as the Director of Communications and Cultural Arts Programs at Kaiserman.
 She then moved on to become the Membership Director and then the Site Director before moving from Kaiserman to the then JCCs’ central office as VP of Marketing for the JCCs of Greater Philadelphia.
 From 2007-2016, she was the Executive Director of the Jewish Relief Agency, the largest hunger relief agency supporting the Philadelphia Jewish community.
 Amy is known as an enterprising organizational leader with a proven ability in program and fiscal management, board and community engagement, fund development and strategic marketing.
 Her particular strengths include a commitment to best practices that foster sustainable programs and resource development, leading organizations through periods of transition, and creating a common vision that ensures viability and mission fulfillment for the future.

 Past President: Marshal Granor